Cocaine: "We see people from all levels of society using it..."

 What’s surprising though, is that older people up to the age of 54 are now using cocaine, something which hasn’t been seen before with other drugs.

 The facts about cocaine addiction and use

-- The percentage of 45-54-year-olds taking drug has doubled in a decade
+- The percentage of 45-54 year olds taking drugs has doubled in a decade

 - A line of low purity powdered cocaine can now be bought for just £2

-- Just over 810,000 men and women aged 16 to 59 in England and Wales used the drug at least once last year.
-This is 2.4 per cent of the population and is the highest rate in Europe.
+- Just over 810,000 men and women aged 16-59 in England and Wales used the drug at least once last year.
+This is 2.4% of the population and is the highest rate in Europe